arbal/awesome-stars/README.md

 ## C# #

+- [MultiPoolMiner/MultiPoolMiner](https://github.com/MultiPoolMiner/MultiPoolMiner) - Monitors crypto mining pools in real-time in order to find the most profitable for your machine.
+Controls any miner that is available via command line.
 - [AutoFixture/AutoFixture](https://github.com/AutoFixture/AutoFixture) - AutoFixture is an open source library for .NET designed to minimize the 'Arrange' phase of your unit tests in order to maximize maintainability.
 Its primary goal is to allow developers to focus on what is being tested rather than how to setup the test scenario, by making it easier to create object graphs containing test data.
 - [Sicos1977/ChromeHtmlToPdf](https://github.com/Sicos1977/ChromeHtmlToPdf) - Convert HTML to PDF with Chrome
 - [Readarr/Readarr](https://github.com/Readarr/Readarr) - Book Manager and Automation (Sonarr for Ebooks)